 Refugees and Migrants' Visual and Textual Representations

 This course focuses on the refugees and migrants' images in documentaries, narrative films, graphic novels, fictional texts, poetic works, and autobiographical narratives.
 It investigates how these representations participate in the development and strengthening of political discourse.
 Works by authors such as Hannah Arendt, Antje Ellermann, Achille Mbembe, Martin A. Schain, and Sasha Polakow-Suransky will provide some context to our analysis.
 Topics discussed in class include the historical and economic relationships of Europe with the refugees and migrants' countries of origin, the rise of anti-immigrant politics and its significance for the future of the European Union, but also its impact on social peace, in France in particular.
-This course is taught in English.
-Not offered 2021-2022.
+This course is taught in English and satisfies the advanced humanities requirement.
+Not offered 2023-24.